310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 {% bubble Tetora stellabcg %}
 Still, I always felt so grateful for it.

-That’s why this time around, I wanna support what you wanna do as the leader, Shinkai-Taichou!
+That’s why this time ‘round, I wanna support what you wanna do as the leader, Shinkai-Taichou!
 No, not just that — I wanna reach that goal together![^13]
 {% endbubble %}

 {% bubble Chiaki fist %}